14 Easy Kindness Activities for Elementary Students for World Kindness Day

 My free hug coupons can be downloaded and printed from this site and used in so many ways, and not just during kindness days.
 We like to include them in letters, leave them in books, add them to a gift or leave them in a cafe for a server.

 If you're looking for another feel-good activity, print some as examples and have your students make their own hug coupons.
 Discuss ways they could use them and ask them to put them into action.
-We'd love to see what they make and hear how they share them.
-Please email us here.
+I'd love to see what they make and hear how they share them.
+Please email me here.

 I am the coordinator of an after-school program and I have been wanting to find a way to promote good choices and finances and well this was that one-stop shop for me.